GNOME/gimp/devel-docs/README.md

 [GIMP's developer wiki](https://wiki.gimp.org/index.php/Main_Page) can also contain various valuable resources.

+Finally the [debugging-tips](debugging-tips.md) file contain many very useful tricks to help you debugging in various common cases.

 ### Newcomers

 If this is your first time contributing to GIMP, you might be interested